3-Day Naha/Okinawa itinerary: Off-beat (winter) adventures in the South of Japan

 Day 2

-We suggest to spend your second day exploring the Kerama Islands.
-Part of the Kerama Shotō National Park, the islands are in easy reach of Naha and offer plenty to see and do on a day or overnight trip.
-Find everything you need to know in this one day itinerary.
+We suggest spending your second day exploring the Kerama Islands.
+Part of the Kerama Shotō National Park, the islands are within easy reach of Naha and offer plenty to see and do on a day or overnight trip.
+This one-day itinerary has everything you need to know.

 Whether you choose Zamami [Google Maps location], Aka [Google Maps location] (which is connected by bridge to Geruma [Google Maps location] and Fukaji [Google Maps location]) or Tokashiki [Google Maps location], the islands are known for their turquoise waters, white-sand beaches and fringing coral reefs, and a visit will be an experience you’ll treasure for years to come.